Inaka06/ScratchLogisticRegression/README.md

 This project implements Logistic Regression from scratch using NumPy to predict 10-Year Coronary Heart Disease (CHD) risk from the `heart.csv` dataset.

 The objective of this project was to understand the internal mechanics of logistic regression rather than relying on pre-built machine learning libraries.
-All core components of the model — including gradient descent optimization and loss computation — were implemented manually.
+All core components of the model, including gradient descent optimization and loss computation were implemented manually.

 ---